What is Regression Testing? Test Cases (Example)

 3) Full Regression Testing (FRT):

 For example, the 4th build is the final release before the launch.
-So, in this build, the testing unit performs a complete test or retest of the product instead of just the impact area or a feature.
+So, in this build, the testing team performs a complete test or retest of the product instead of just the impact area or a feature.
 This is done after the modifications and tests in builds 1, 2, and 3.

 To perform complete regression testing, you have to consider these circumstances:

-• In case any changes are created in the origin file of the product.
-For example, if there is a modification in a root file of an app, then the whole program used to build the application will be analyzed.
+• Changes are performed on the core components of the application.
+For example, if there is a modification in a root file of an app or core modules, then the whole application needs to be regressed.
+If are numerous changes made.

 4) Corrective Regression Testing: